 - Change your working hours to better suit your lifestyle or working habits.
 If you’re a parent, you may prefer to start early and finish early so you can pick up your kids from school.
 Alternatively, if you’re the type of person whose productivity peaks in the afternoon, you could request a later start and finish time.

 - Work from different branches or offices.
 Rather than request flexibility in working hours or working days, you could also request a flexible work arrangement that allows you to regularly change your work routine or fit in with travel plans.
-You could ask to work in a different office for a few weeks every year, or hot-desk in different states – provided your company’s infrastructure and technology allows for it.
+You could ask to work in a different office for a few weeks every year, or hot-desk in different states, provided your company’s infrastructure and technology allows for it.

-Approaching your manager about flexible working
+How to ask your manager about flexible work arrangements

 - Be clear about what you’re asking.
 Write down your request and be specific in what you’re asking for rather than having a vague idea.
 Don’t forget to check with HR about your company’s existing flexible working policy to make sure there’s no conflict before you make a proposal.